Intercepting HTTPS on Android

 /systemwritable on emulators is only possible if the emulator is always started with an extra command line argument, and so requires restarting the emulator if that's not already set.
 To make this worse, it's not possible to set custom command line arguments in Android Studio, making this very inconvenient for normal use.

-- Even if you write a valid CA certificate to the right place in the system certificate files, it won't be recognized.
+- Even if you write a valid CA certificate to the right place, it won't be recognized.
 You need to ensure all the permissions & SELinux context labels are set correctly before Android will trust files in that directory.

 To handle all this, as root, HTTP Toolkit: